wearenotch/ag04-shell-utils/README.md

 ## Changelog

+### Version 0.1.6

+Introduced new helper class ShellHelper with set of:
+- print help methods
+- prompt help methods
+- select from list help methods

 ### Version 0.1.5

 * Changed PageableTableRenderer column width strategy so it does not render all the columns with the same length,